rackerlabs/support-how-to/content/how-to/cloud-servers/linux-patching-details/index.md

 CentOS end of life dates are the same as for RHEL:
 - CentOS 7 (ends June 30, 2024)

+#### AlmaLinux / Rocky Linux
+AlmaLinux is an Open Source, community owned and governed, forever-free enterprise Linux distribution, focused on long-term stability, providing a robust production-grade platform.
+[AlmaLinux]: <https://almalinux.org>

+Rocky Linux is an open-source enterprise operating system designed to be 100% bug-for-bug compatible with Red Hat Enterprise Linux®.
+It is under intensive development by the community.
+[Rocky Linux]: <https://Rockylinux.org>

+Applies to both:
+- Does not have upstream support or vendor escalation available
+- Has different build environments and QA processes for its packages
+- Both will receive updates later than RHEL, since packages can't be built until the source code is made available by Red Hat.
+- Not eligible for hot fixes or other out of band packages provided by Red Hat support
+- Extended Update Support (EUS) is not available - only latest base release is supported.
+- End of life by their respective vendors will be inline with upstream vendor, Red Hat.

 #### Red Hat Enterpise Linux EUS (Extended Update Support)
 Available on Dedicated only.
 Not available on Rackspace Cloud.